MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 ##### Power BI data model

-You may be able to complete all the transformation work in Power BI.
+You might be able to complete all the transformation work in Power BI.
 Use Power Query to access and transform the data from its raw state to the curated format.

 Use a Power BI data model when: